Residential Treatment Center

 Sober Living Environment

 The Sober Living Environment (SLE) is the next step in your journey to recovery.
-Sober living is proven to be a successful way of placing former addicts, who are new in recovery or coming off a relapse, into a safe environment where they can succeed and re-establish good habits.
-While you are living in the SLE you will progress through the other stages of your treatment, including our partial hospitalization program (PHP), our intensive outpatient program (IOP), and aftercare.
+Sober living is proven to be a successful way of placing former addicts into a safe environment where they can succeed and re-establish good habits.
+While you are living in the SLE you will progress through the other stages of your treatment.
+These include our partial hospitalization program (PHP), our intensive outpatient program (IOP), and aftercare.
 The Sober Living Environment also plays a key role in allowing clients to master important life skills that will serve and assist them after they have completed their treatment plan.

 Start Your or Your Loved One’s Recovery Today